deadendpl/dotfiles/README.md

 # THEMES
 Available themes are: Dracula, Catppuccin Mocha, Catppuccin Latte.

 In order to change between them you need to execute script which should be in `home/.config/scripts/themes/main.sh`.
 In bspwm and hyprland (if dotfiles were applied correctly) you can bring them up by `super+F6`.

-Not everything changes out of the box (like notification daemon and panel) so rebooting or logging out of your machine is recommended move after chaning theme.
+Not everything changes out of the box (like notification daemon and panel) so rebooting or logging out of your machine is recommended after chaning theme.

 ---
 ---